7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 Safety Essentials

-Red light therapy is generally considered very safe, especially compared to more invasive treatments like injections or surgery, says Kopelman.
+Red light therapy is generally considered safe, especially compared to more invasive treatments like injections or surgery, says Kopelman.
 In fact, side effects are rare, according to Weiser.
 That said, there have been occasional reports of burns or blisters from improper use—for example, if someone fell asleep with the device on.

 That said, Kopelman says a few safety basics matter: